taskforcesh/bullmq/docs/gitbook/guide/jobs/prioritized.md

 Priorities goes from 1 to MAX_INT, whereas lower number is always higher priority than higher numbers.

-In a queue where only some jobs have a priority assigned, jobs without priority will be processed last.
+Jobs without a priority assigned will get the least priority.

 ```typescript
 import { Queue } from 'bullmq';